patricelliG/CLI_HN/README.md

 And thats it!

 ### TO DO
-* Fix glitch in sorting by comments and points
-* Launch the story from the command line
+* Launch the story from the command line?